Of Danube, Death and Dams

 Of Danube and Dams

 The programme ended with a panegyric against river control because of its “un-natural” nature.
 There was much soothing music and many sobbing activist presenters who wanted things to remain as they are, regardless of the views of local inhabitants.
-Counter-argument were unconsidered.
-We were simply told that sun and wind provided better green alternatives.
+Counter-arguments remained unconsidered.
+We were simply told that sun and wind provided better and greener alternatives.

 I am reminded of the massive Akosombo Dam in Ghana which I visited in the 1960s, soon after its opening.
 It brought electricity and irrigation to vast numbers of poor people and impoverished lands.
 How picturesque the Volta might have been – How nice for tourists!
 It was another of Nkrumah’s crazy pan-Africanist visions that were strangled by imperialism at birth.
-(The aim was to use the electricity generated at Akosombo to develop a Ghanaian industrial base.
-However, CIA-inspired coups and privatisation led to Kaiser Aluminium purchasing the rights, cancelling the project, and deciding to export Ghana’s vast bauxite reserves for treatment in Canada rather than develop it locally.
-So the demand for electricity went down, and the price slumped – just as the price for cocoa was dropping at the same time.
+(His aim was to use electricity generated at Akosombo to develop Ghana’s industrial base.
+However, CIA-inspired coups (1966) and the follow-on privatisation (much berated by the Legon Observer) led to Kaiser Aluminium purchasing the rights, cancelling the project, and exporting Ghana’s vast reserves of bauxite for treatment in Canada rather than develop it locally.
+So the demand for electricity went down, and the price slumped – just at the time that cocoa’s price was dropping at the same time.
 Imperialism always wins!

-My upcoming visit to Vienna also provides a good opportunityt to dust off two classical volumes on the great Roman Danuvius.
-Caludio Magritte’s “Danubio” acquired cult status soon after its publication in 1986.
-Subtitled “A sentimental journey from the source to the Black Sea”, Magris’s map shows how small is the stretch of Danube that I shall be visiting next week compared with its total extent of near 3000 kilometres (and how sad that my crucial 350-kilometre north-south stretch of the river from Esztergom to Novi Sad should be lost in the fold of the book!)
+My upcoming visit to Vienna also provides a good opportunity to dust off two classical volumes on the great Roman Danuvius.
+Claudio Magris’s “Danubio” acquired cult status soon after its publication in 1986.
+Subtitled “A sentimental journey from the source to the Black Sea”, Magris’s map shows how small is the stretch of Danube that I shall be visiting next week compared with its full 3000 kilometre extent (and how sad that my crucial 350-kilometre north-south stretch of the river from Esztergom to Novi Sad should be lost in the fold of the book!)

-My other ‘classic’ on the Danube is “A Time of Gifts” by Patrick Leigh Fermor – “Nothing short of a masterpiece”, says the blurb.
-Fermor first entered my ken when I was in Crete: he was the fabled British agent who captured the German General Kreipe and spirited him off the island into a prisoner-of-war camp.
+My other Danube ‘classic’ is “A Time of Gifts” by Patrick Leigh Fermor – “Nothing short of a masterpiece”, says the blurb.
+Fermor first entered my ken when I was in Crete: he was the fabled British agent who unlikelyly captured the German General Kreipe and spirited him off the island into a British PoW camp.
 Earlier in 1933, at the tender age of eighteen, Fermor had set off from Rotterdam to walk to Istanbul (or ‘Constantinople’ as he insistently calls it).
 What sane youngster contemplates such a trek? – and what parent allows it?

 My re-reading of Fermor has concentrated upon the central chapters where he encounters the Danube from San Florian to “The edge of the Slave World”.